Invoca/contextual_logger/README.md

 03/10/20 12:22:05.769 INFO Request sent with body { 'username': 'test_user', 'password': '<redacted>' }
 ```

-### Overrides
+## Overrides
-#### ActiveSupport::TaggedLogging
+### ActiveSupport::TaggedLogging
-ActiveSupport's TaggedLogging extension adds the ability for tags to be prepended onto logs in an easy to use way.
+ActiveSupport's `TaggedLogging` extension adds the ability for tags to be prepended onto logs in an easy to use way.
 This is a very
 powerful piece of functionality.
 If you're using this, there is an override you can use, to pull the tags into the context.
-All you need to do is add the following to your application's start up script:
+All you need to do is add the following to your application's startup script:
 ```ruby
 require 'contextual_logger/overrides/active_support/tagged_logging/formatter'
 ```